hightower70/ISA_EMS/README.md

 - All thru-hole instead of SMD, while retaining a rather compact format
 - Simplified address decoding and storage circuits for less chip count

+All design files and gerber files for PCB manufacturing are avaiable in the repository.
+The schematics [schematics](schematics.pdf) is also avaiable in PDF format.

 The card was tested in modern replica of an XT computer like Xi8088 and Micro8088 without issues.

 ![Rev. 1.0 PCB](pics/ISA_EMS.png)